-8 UFC Fighters Sponsored By Monster Energy
+9 UFC Fighters Sponsored By Monster Energy (+11 Past)

 During UFC fight night events, no doubt you’ve seen Monster energy drinks passed to the hands of UFC fighters moments before their hand gets raised for the win.

 Monster Energy has sponsored the UFC for a long time and has directly sponsored a lot of individual fighters, too.
-Keep reading to see the full list and history of all sponsorships.

 Rose Namajunas

 In the most recent UFC and Monster Energy partnership, Rose is one of the direct sponsorship fighters.
-And it’s no surprise with her recent wins to become the holder of the Strawweight Championship Belt and subsequent defense against Weili Zhang.

 Valentina Shevchenko